“Natural” vs “Not Natural” Skincare: Expert Advice From an NYC Esthetician

-One of the biggest questions I hear from clients is:
+One of the most common questions I hear from clients during a custom facial in NYC is:

 “Should I be using natural skincare?”

-It’s a fair question, especially when “clean,” “organic,” and “non-toxic” labels are everywhere.
-It’s easy to assume that if something is natural, it must be better or safer.
-But the truth is, “natural” and “clinical” skincare each have unique benefits, and neither is automatically good or bad.
+It’s a fair question, especially with terms like “clean,” “organic,” and “non-toxic” everywhere.
+Many assume that if a product is natural, it must be better or safer.
+As an esthetician in NYC, I can tell you that both natural and clinical skincare have unique benefits, and neither is automatically better.

 What “Natural” Skincare Means